-While in Richmond, I was trying to explain to my parents why I so dramatically preferred taking back roads, especially on the motorcycle.
+While in Richmond, I was trying to explain to my parents why I so dramatically preferred taking back roads.
 At the time, I was struggling to put it into words.
-As we were riding home, I came to realize why I preferred it so much (aside from safety & traffic reasons) – we have the opportunity to truly experience America.
+As we were riding home, I came to realize why I preferred it so much (aside from the scenery & minimal traffic) – we have the opportunity to truly experience America.

 Go ahead and make fun if you like, but it’s really true.
 What you are seeing is not the cookie cutter McDonalds version of America that you experience when driving 75mph down the interstate.
-What you see is the real America – at least, a slice of it – while riding 40-60mph along back roads and the old interstate system – Routes 30, 40, 50, 250, 66 etc etc. People own property, live and work along these roads.
-Instead of skirting alongside the outside of town, these roads cut right through them.
+What you see is the real America – at least, a slice of it – while riding 40-60mph along back roads, byways and the old interstate system – Routes 30, 40, 50, 250, 66 etc etc. People own property, live and work along these roads.
+Instead of skirting past the outskirts of town, these roads cut right through the heart of them.
 You get a feel for the place.
-The road plays host to a lot of the cheesy Americana stuff your parents experienced in the 50s, 60s, and 70s while travelling.
+The road plays host to a lot of the same cheesy Americana stuff your parents experienced in the 50s, 60s, and 70s while travelling.
 You get to see and experience things, and meet people, that you otherwise never would.

-This spawned an idea.
-I was reflecting on the whole experience, talking with Amanda about it while we ride.
-Taking the motorcycle and riding on these back roads has dramatically altered my thought process on how I travel.
-While I used to look at the trip to and from my destination as basically a hurdle to the beginning of my vacation, something that I wanted to be over as quickly as possible, the journey itself is now as much a part of the entire experience as the vacation I’m heading to.
-This thought chain ultimately ended up with the idea to start a blog.
-A place for people to share experiences, pictures, suggestions, and thoughts.
-Because I really feel like the majority of Americans just aren’t doing this anymore when they travel – the journey is no longer a part of the vacation experience.
-It’s now “let’s just get there as quickly as possible, cramming some McDonalds or Subway in and get back on the road” instead of exploring roadside stops and local family restaurants along the way.
+This all spawned an idea.
+I was reflecting on the whole experience, talking with Amanda about it while we rode home.
+Travelling on the back roads has dramatically altered my thought process on how I travel – and how I live my daily life.
+While I used to look at the trip to and from my destination as a hurdle to the beginning of my vacation, something that I wanted to be over as quickly as possible… the journey itself is now as much a part of the entire experience as the vacation I’m heading to.